Home » Computer Guides » How To Setup Your Windows Start Menu.

 Below the pinned apps is the Recommended section.
 This section will self populate depending on the programs/apps that you use, together with recently accessed files and folders.

-To see the programs list in Windows 11, you have to click the All Apps button.
 Clicking the All Apps button will open an A-Z list of the programs and apps currently installed on your PC.

 Finally, in the lower right corner is the Power button (icon).

-Pinned and Recommended Apps in Windows 11.
+All Apps and Power buttons marked in Windows 11.

-All apps and Power button in Windows 11.
+Back button indicated in Windows 11.

 Setting up your start menu like this makes it much cleaner and easier to use.
 With less useless clutter you can quickly find the items that you’re looking for.

-Windows 10 Start menu looking lean.
+Organise your Windows 10 Start menu by unpinning everything.

-A Note About Unpinning From Start.
+A Note About Unpinning Items From Windows Start Menu.

 Removing Live Tiles or Pinned Apps from the Start menu like this is called unpinning.
 It is not the same as uninstalling the programs/apps.